 In June 2014, we discovered that Joyce also took notes from Thomas Burke's 1916 collection of short stories Limehouse Nights.

-Detailed accounts of our findings will be published in Genetic Joyce Studies.
+Detailed accounts of our findings have been published in Genetic Joyce Studies.